-Getting There: The mountain can only be reached by road; Dahab and Nuweiba are both about two hours away by car, while it's about three hours from resort hub Sharm al-Sheikh.
+Getting There: In the past, visitors could start at St. Catherine's Monastery at the base of the mountain, then climb to the summit, where there is the small Holy Trinity chapel and stunning views, especially at sunrise, however in September 2013, The Guardian reported that St. Catherine's Monastery was forced to close as a result of a shaky economy following the country's uprisings.
+The mountain can only be reached by road; Dahab and Nuweiba are both about two hours away by car, while it's about three hours from resort hub Sharm al-Sheikh.
 Most hotels on the peninsula can set you up on a bus tour, and many of these arrive at the base around 1 a.m., so visitors can be at the summit for sunrise.
 There are two ways to climb: by foot (which takes between 45 minutes and three hours, depending on your pace, or by camel, which is about three hours; note that if you choose the latter, you will still have to walk the final 750 steps up to the top.
 Guests are required to hire a local guide at the entrance for about $15 (the rate is negotiable.)
 Because of its peaceful silence, the mountain is also popular with visitors who practice yoga and meditation.

 Rising out of the middle of the Summerland Meadows in Somerset, England, is a hill that has long had magical connection.
 For centuries, Glastonbury Tor (Celtic for "hill") has been a source of myths: Some ancient Celtic civilizations considered it the entrance to the home of the Gwyn ap Nudd, alternately regarded as Lord of the Underworld and King of Fairies (a theory that resurfaced in the 19th century), while pagans may have used it for ceremonies celebrating the Goddess.
 Later, the site was considered a possibility for King Arthur's Avalon, since Arthur and Queen Guinevere's coffins were supposedly discovered at the top of the hill in the 12th century.
 And even more recently, theorists have linked the hill to the quest for the Holy Grail.
 To further add to all the speculation, archeologists have found remains of seven deep, symmetrical terraces on the hill's slopes, which could be anything from Middle Age crop land to a Neolithic labyrinth.
 Whatever the history, the hill is still thought to have spiritual energy, as visitors often report feeling more hopeful and positive after a walk on its slopes.
-Topped by the remains of the 15thcentury church of St. Michael, the hill has been designated a Scheduled Ancient Monument, and is managed by the National Trust of the United Kingdom (nationaltrust.org.uk/Glastonbury-tor).
+Topped by the remains of the 15th century church of St. Michael, the hill is managed by the National Trust of the United Kingdom.

 Getting There: The Tor is a short walk or bike ride from the center of Glastonbury, which is linked to London by frequent train service.
 The nearest station to the hill is Castle Cary.
 Admission is free.

-Formed nearly 8,000 years ago, after an alleged massive eruption caused Mount Mazama to collapse, this deep blue, freshwater caldera lake in south-central Oregon plunges nearly 2,000 feet below ground, making it the deepest in the United States and the seventh deepest in the world.
-The Native American Klamath tribe has long considered the lake a sacred site: Their legends say a battle here between the Chief of the Above World and the Chief of the Below Worldled to the destruction of Mount Mazama.
-(Historians believe the Klamath may have witnessed the actual implosion of the mountain.)
+Formed nearly 8,000 years ago after an alleged massive eruption caused Mount Mazama to collapse, this deep blue, freshwater caldera lake in south-central Oregon plunges nearly 2,000 feet below ground, making it the deepest in the United States and the seventh deepest in the world.
+The Native American Klamath tribe has long considered the lake a sacred site: Their legends say a battle here between the Chief of the Above World and the Chief of the Below World led to the destruction of Mount Mazama.
+(Historians believe the Klamath people may have witnessed the actual implosion of the mountain.)
 The tribesmen used Crater Lake in their vision quests (tasks may have included scaling the crater walls), and it is still considered a spiritual spot.
-The lake is now part of Crater Lake National Park (nps.gov/crla/index.htm).
+The lake is now part of Crater Lake National Park.

 Getting There: Crater Lake National Park is about 60 miles from the airport in Klamath Falls and 80 miles from the airport in Medford; cars can be rented in both locations.
 (There is no public transport service available.)
 The park is open year-round, but some areas may be inaccessible in winter.
-A seven-day pass is $10 for cars and $5 per person for pedestrians or bicyclists.
+A seven-day pass is $10 for cars and $5 per person for pedestrians, bicyclists, or motorcycles.
 Check the official park website for a list of official free days each year.

 Getting There: Mount Parnassus is a winding, two-hour mountain drive from Athens.
-Day trips and overnight bus tours are also available (keytours.gr, overnight Delphi tours from $176 per person).
+Day trips and overnight bus tours are also available (Key Tours offers Delphi tours from $120 per person).
 After exploring the slopes, don't miss a visit to the ancient ruins in Delphi, set in the shadow of the mountain.

-Set up in the Guatemalan Central Highlands, and bordered by three volcanoes, Lake Atitlán is the deepest lake, at 1,114 feet, in Central America.
+Set up in the Guatemalan Central Highlands, and bordered by three volcanoes, Lake Atitlán is the deepest lake in Central America at 1,114 feet.
 Along with its natural beauty, the lake is famous for the Maya villages that ring its shores, many of which have been there for centuries.
 Ninth-century Panajachel, one of the largest, has been drawing tourists since the 1960s, while in Santiago Atitlán, residents are known for their worship of Maximo, a local idol that fuses Mayan gods, Catholic saints, and Spanish legends.
 Mayan ceremonies still take place at various sites around the lake, from caves to the top of an adjacent hill.
 The lake's shores are also strewn with archeological sites and ruins of pre-Spanish towns, including Chiutinamit, a mythological "underwater city."

 Getting There: Lake Atitlán is located in western Guatemala, about a two-and-a-half-hour drive from Guatemala City or Antigua.
-Companies like Transport Guatemala (transportguatemala.com) can arrange for bus or van service ($25 per person from Guatemala City, from $15 per person from Antigua).
+Companies like Transport Guatemala can arrange for bus or van service (from $25 per person from Guatemala City, from $15 per person from Antigua).
 There are a wide array of accommodations, from luxury to budget, in towns like Panajachel, along with tourist activities and dining options.

 Getting There: Sedona is a scenic two-hour drive from Phoenix, home to an international airport, and 45 minutes from the smaller commercial airport in Flagstaff.
-Maps highlighting the four vortexes are available at most hotels and online (sedona.net).
+Maps highlighting the four vortexes are available at most hotels and online.